 What a Mini-Split Is and How It Works

-A mini-split, or ductless mini-split, is a heating and cooling device that does not use ductwork.
-It's a good option in homes that don't have any air ducts and for homes with rooms that aren’t served well by an existing HVAC system.
+A mini-split, or ductless mini-split, is a heating and cooling system that doesn't need ductwork to function.
+It's a good option in homes that don't have existing air ducts and for homes with rooms that aren’t served well by an existing HVAC system.

 Mini-Split vs. Central Air